jakez15/log-tracer/README.md

 ## Usage
 1. Add dependency
 2. Update the main application class to include the `@EnableLogTracer` annotation.
-The `@EnableLogTracer` annotations takes a comma separated list of profiles that the log tracer will be enabled for:
+The `@EnableLogTracer` annotations takes a comma seperated list of profiles that the log tracer will be enabled for:
 ```java
 @EnableLogTracer(profiles={local,development,test})
 ```